wp-media/search-and-replace/src/readme.txt

 - WordPress Multisite support
 - localized and ready for your own language

-= Premium Support =

-We also offer [premium support](https://marketpress.de/service/) to save your time.
-You get direct help from the developers of the plugin.

 = Crafted by Inpsyde =
 The team at [Inpsyde](http://inpsyde.com) is engineering the web and WordPress since 2006.
 And yes, we also run that [marketplace for premium WordPress plugins and themes](https://marketpress.com).

 == Installation ==
 = Requirements =
-- WordPress Multisite 4.0+.
+- WordPress 4.0 (Single and Multisite)
-- PHP 5.4+, newer PHP versions will work faster.
+- PHP 5.4, newer PHP versions will work faster.

 == Screenshots ==

-3. Search and Replace `/tags/3.0.1/screenshot-1.png`
+1. Search and Replace
-3. Replace Domain/URL `/tags/3.0.1/screenshot-2.png`
+2. Replace Domain/URL
-3. Backup Database `/tags/3.0.1/screenshot-4.png`
+3. Restore Database
-4. Restore Database `/tags/3.0.1/screenshot-3.png`
+4. Backup Database
+5. Result screen after search or search and replace

 == Changelog ==
 = v3.0.1 (2016-01-27) =
 * *Thanks to [Sven Hinse](https://github.com/s-hinse/) for help to maintain the plugin*
 * Changeable table prefix on replace site URL tab enhancement